 - 150g breadcrumbs

-2. Add the vegetables and the wine and cook until they are lovely and soft.
+- Add the sundried tomatoes, olives and the wine and cook until they are lovely and soft.

-4. Make a slight well in the middle of the rice and pour two ladles of stock into the middle of it.
-Once the stock as absorbed, continue ladling into the risotto until it’s all soaked up.
+- Make a slight well in the middle of the rice and pour two ladles of stock into the middle of it.
+Continue stirring until all the liquid has been absorbed by the rice and then add a ladle at a time of the stock until it is all used up, stirring continuously.

-5. When you’re happy with the risotto and it’s seasoned to taste, (risotto loves a little bit of salt) grate in your dairy free cheese.
-Stir until it’s all melted and wilted in.
+- When you’re happy with the risotto and it’s seasoned to taste, grate in your dairy free cheese.
+Stir until it’s all melted.

-8. Take the risotto out from its cooling spot and roll it into 12 individual balls roughly the size of large golf balls.
-First, roll them in the cornflour, then the OGGS’ Aquafaba, and finally the breadcrumbs.
+- Take the risotto out from its cooling spot and roll it into 12 individual balls roughly the size of large golf balls.
+First, roll them in the cornflour, then the OGGS® Aquafaba, and finally the breadcrumbs.
 Roll them around each plate until they are completely coated.